jaredhazlett/mapping_lats/README.md

 # mapping_lats

 Welcome to mapping_lats.
-In this repository, we're demonstrating how to use python, pandas, geopandas, data from the census bureau, and kaggle to try and understand where we're likely to see Chipotle Restaurants.
-This project focuses California counties and the variation in housing prices only.
+In this repository, we're demonstrating how to use python, pandas, geopandas, data from the census bureau, and kaggle to try and understand where we're likely to see Chipotle restaurants.
+This project focuses on California counties and their variations in housing prices on Chipotle locations only.

 Step 1. - Look for the datasets you want.
 In our case, we're interested in understanding where we'll find Chipotles in California.